actions/setup-dotnet/README.md

 The `dotnet-quality` input installs the latest build of the specified quality in the channel.
 Supported values: `daily`, `preview`, `ga`.
 For more details about quality options, see the [official .NET documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script#options).

-> **Important**: `dotnet-quality` applies to every version listed in `dotnet-version` for the same step.
+> **Important**: `dotnet-quality` is a single input shared across all versions listed in `dotnet-version` for the same step (and is only applied where supported by the version format), so per-version quality is not supported.
 For example, setting `dotnet-quality: preview` for `10.0.x` and `11.0.x` resolves both versions as previews.
-Per-version quality is not supported.
 To install a released SDK alongside a preview SDK, use separate steps:

 ```yaml
 steps: